How to Recover Data from Mac Hard Drive to Windows PC: All the Methods

 On your Mac:

-1. Connect a USB or external drive to your Mac, ensuring that it has enough space for the image file.
+1. Connect a USB or external drive with exFAT file system to your Mac, ensuring that it has enough space for the image file.
 Then, launch Disk Drill (Finder > Applications).

 2. On the left sidebar, click Byte-to-byte backup.
-Then, select your Mac drive and click Create backup.byte-to-byte backup disk drill
+Then, select your Mac drive and click Create backup.
+Note that if you’re trying to back up a system disk from a Mac that uses the T2 or M1-M4 chips, it won’t be recoverable due to its encryption.

-3. Select a location on the external drive you connected in step 1, name your backup image file, and click Save.creating disk image
+3. Select a location on the external drive you connected in step 1, name your backup image file, and click Save.

 On your PC:

-1. Connect the storage device (containing the image file) to your PC and ignore or cancel any formatting prompts that appear.
+1. Connect the storage device (containing the image file) to your PC.

 2. Download and install Disk Drill, then launch the app.